-Over the five-year period (2013-2017), a total of 1,811 bicycle-related crashes occurred.
-The number of crashes varied somewhat over this period and averaged 362 per year.
-Of these crashes, 25 resulted in fatalities (1.4 percent of all crashes) and 181 resulted in major injuries (10.0 percent percent of all crashes).
-The majority of crashes resulted in minor or possible injuries, with very few resulting in no injuries.

-The following additional statistics provide additional insight into bicycle-related crashes.
+A total of 1,495 bicycle-related crashes occurred between 2019 to 2023, averaging 299 per year.
+Of these crashes, 40 resulted in fatalities (1.4 percent of all bicycle crashes) and 181 resulted in major injuries^{vi} (10 percent of all bicycle crashes).
+Most crashes resulted in minor or possible injuries, with very few resulting in no injuries.
+The following statistics provide additional insight into bicycle-related crashes.